How to Write and Use the Scope of Work to Control Quality On Your Project

 Terms and Conditions -> Scope of Work -> Work Order -> Inspection Report process, is an important part of your financial and legal risk management program.

-An Alternative to Writing All the Scopes of Work --
+An alternative to creating all the Scopes of Work from scratch--

 It is entirely possible for you to create any of these construction contract documents from scratch.
 But it is a lot of work.
 My file consists of: